duality-labs/hapi-indexer/README.md

    1. have Node.js (v16+) installed locally
    2. use `npm ci` to install git hooks locally
-   3. use `npm run dev` to run the code in a Docker Compose container
+   3. use `npm run docker` to run the code in a Docker Compose container

    ***